sujayathavale/apiManagement/howto/how-to-validate-rsa-jwt-tokens.md

-# New options to validate RSA signed JWT tokens
+# New options for Azure API Management validate-jwt policy

 ## Summary
 > This post highlights value of the enhanced validate-jwt API Management policy, for use with RSA signed JWT tokens.
 Also provides samples which are missing from official Microsoft documentation at the time of writing and related tips.